About the BiPAS CDT

 BiPAS PhD students will use physical sciences methodologies to answer fundamental questions in the life sciences.
 All projects concentrate on addressing challenging biological problems with a multi-scale character.
 Through a co-supervision model that will immerse students in both the physical and life sciences, students will become highly skilled researchers, equipped with multidisciplinary and transferrable skills and positioned to produce ground-breaking original research that will push the frontiers of biological physics.

-Visit the BiPAS project pages to find the full project portfolio for students starting in the 2022/3
+Visit the BiPAS project pages to find the full project portfolio for students starting in October 2022.

 Students who join the programme will have the opportunity to spend several weeks talking to potential supervisors, meeting with research groups, and touring research facilities to help them choose an individual research project.
 Students will have an academic advisor to help them make informed project choices.